sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 ![](./images/pexels-alison-burrell-195226.jpg)

+^ Write code to generate OpenAPI or generate code from OpenAPI.

 ---

 [.column]

 ## Code First

-* Write controllers with a lot of metadata
+* Write controllers with tons of annotations
 * Server-side framework creates OpenAPI on the fly
+* OpenAPI spec always up2date

 [.column]

 ## Design First

-* Create OpenAPI spec from the scratch
+* Write OpenAPI spec from the scratch
-* Implementation based on that spec
+* Implementation follows the OpenAPI spec
 * You may or may not create OpenAPI on the fly

 ---

 ## Design First - The Good

+* Improved documentation quality
+  * Focus on writing a consistent spec
   * No need to write obfuscated controller code
-* Improved documentation quality
 * Early review of REST API design/changes
-* Code generation possible / recommended
+  * Use OpenAPI to define/refine the domain model?!

-^ Manual controller code is ugly - more annotations than source code On willhaben DSA project we used OpenAPI to define the domain model
+^ Controller code is ugly - more annotations than source code. willhaben uses OpenAPI to describe the domain model.

 ---

 ## Design First - The Bad

 * Learning curve for developers
-  * Writing first OpenAPI file is hard
+  * Writing first OpenAPI spec is hard
-  * Having good template helps
+  * Having a good template helps
 * Design & manual code can be out of sync
-  * Code generation to ensure up-to-date documentation
+  * Code generation is (more or less) mandatory

+^ You shall not start with an empty spec.

 ---